omneimneh/online-library-system/README.md

 #### Queries used are saved under

   * `/SqlScripts/DDL.sql` Data definition, creates the database, tables and views
-  * `/SqlScripts/DML.sql` Data manipulation, inserts a dummy data and and admin
+  * `/SqlScripts/DML.sql` Data manipulation, inserts a dummy data and setup the admin account
   * `/SqlScripts/ApiQueries.sql` Queries that were used inside the Api, paramaters are not supplied!

 #### Additional files